MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-binary-classification-with-microsoftml.md

 ## Prerequisites

 Before you begin this QuickStart, have an instance of [Machine Learning Server ](../what-is-machine-learning-server.md) installed with the Python option.

+Familiarity with Python is assumed.
+[Here's a video tutorial on Python programming](https://mva.microsoft.com/en-us/training-courses/introduction-to-programming-with-python-8360?l=lqhuMxFz_8904984382).

 ## Example code